 It then cleans the refrigerant and seals it in a storage tank.
 After the repairs are done, the machine will remove all air and moisture in the system so that the refrigerant can be put back in.

-- Step 4 – Add in the new oil by pouring it into the low region of the compressor.
+- Step 3 – Add in the new oil as per the manufacturer’s requirements to the compressor.

 Now you know what to do when it comes to adding oil while recharging the AC compressor.
 Note that the biggest issue is the amount of oil you should add and the type of oil to use.
 The AC compressor is a durable component that won’t malfunction for years if you use the compatible fluids recommended by the car or compressor manufacturer.